mehdimahmoud/azure-storage-arm-bicep-demo/README.md

 - You have learned how to deploy an Azure Storage Account using both ARM and Bicep.
 - You practiced using the Azure CLI and optionally automated the process.
 - For more, explore Azure documentation or try adding parameters to the templates for customization.

+---

+_Thank you for using this guide!
+If you found it helpful, please consider giving the project a ⭐️ or following for more professional Azure & DevOps resources.
+Questions or suggestions?
+[Open an issue](../../issues) or connect with me on [LinkedIn](https://www.linkedin.com/in/mehdi-khoder/)._